It’s easy to get motivated when you have others cheering you on.

-Your yard is looking like the forest primeval, and you have told everyone at happy hour last night that you are going to spend the entire day getting it cleaned up.
+Your yard looks like the forest primeval, and you told everyone at happy hour last night that you will spend the entire day cleaning it up.

 Once you have told others, you pretty much “own” it, and you should be able to muster up the motivation so you won’t have to admit that you failed.

 5. Get motivated by breaking tasks into smaller chunks.

 Attack just the first chunk.

 Then check your email or get on Facebook for 15 minutes.

 Set a timer.

 Go back and pick up chunk #2 and so on.